esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 **2. The Abyss Within**

-Henri Nouwen, writing from his own season of darkness, named what the swamp-dweller feels:
+Ever feel like there's a bottomless hole inside you?
+Like no matter what you achieve, acquire, or accomplish, it's never enough?

+One writer, working through his own darkness, described it this way:

 > "There is a deep hole in your being, like an abyss.
-You will never succeed in filling that hole, because your needs are inexhaustible.
-You have to work around it so that gradually the abyss closes.
+You will never succeed in filling that hole, because your needs are inexhaustible...
 Since the hole is so deep and your anguish so total, you run away from it, afraid that you will fall into it.
-But you cannot run away from yourself.
-You have to look carefully at what is inside and learn to trust that there is a firm base within."
+But you cannot run away from yourself."
 >
 > — Henri Nouwen, *The Inner Voice of Love*

-*The Inner Voice of Love* was never meant to be published—it was his private journal, his way of talking himself through the darkest season of his life.
-The bottomless ache that no amount of activity, achievement, or performance can fill.
+He wrote this in a private journal, never intending to publish it.
+Just trying to talk himself through the darkest season of his life.
+That bottomless ache that no amount of activity, achievement, or performance can fill.

-An ancient psalm gives voice to this experience—the only one that begins and ends in darkness:
+There's an ancient song—thousands of years old—that gives voice to this experience.
+It's the only one that begins and ends in darkness:

 > "I am overwhelmed with troubles and my life draws near to death...
 You have put me in the lowest pit, in the darkest depths...
 Why do you reject me and hide your face from me?...
 The darkness is my closest friend."
+>
+> — Psalm 88 (The Message)

-The psalm never resolves—it ends with "darkness is my closest friend."
+The song never resolves.
+It ends with "darkness is my closest friend."
 No neat bow.
 No triumphant turnaround.
 Just brutal honesty.

 Sometimes lament without resolution IS the truth.
 Sometimes darkness IS the companion.

-And that honesty matters.
+And that honesty?
+It matters.

 **3. The Death of the Impostor**

+Ever feel like you're playing a role?
+Like the person people see isn't really you?

-Brennan Manning gave a name to what was happening:
+Someone gave a name to this:

 > "The impostor is the false self shaped by others' expectations rather than authentic inner promptings.
 The impostor thrives in places that reward the compliant, the performing, the image-maintaining.
 The impostor whispers: 'If they knew the real you—the doubting, struggling, messy you—they'd reject you.'
 So you hide.
 You perform.
 You maintain the image.
 And you die inside while looking alive outside."
 >
 > — Brennan Manning, *Abba's Child*

 The impostor.

-That's who I'd been.
+That was me.
 Not a liar, exactly.
 Just a performer.
 Shaped by what others expected.
 Driven by the hunger for approval.
 Terrified of being truly known.

 I was the leader who felt nothing.
 The mentor dispensing advice I didn't believe.
 The person wielding wisdom like props while drowning in doubt.

 *Pause and consider: Who is your impostor?
 What mask are you wearing?*

-An ancient teaching dismantled this performance paradigm:
+There's an ancient teaching that flips this whole performance thing on its head:

-> "Blessed are the poor in spirit, for theirs is the kingdom of heaven.
-Blessed are those who mourn, for they will be comforted.
-Blessed are the meek, for they will inherit the earth.
-Blessed are those who hunger and thirst for righteousness, for they will be filled."
+> "Blessed are the poor in spirit...
+Blessed are those who mourn...
+Blessed are the meek...
+Blessed are those who hunger and thirst for righteousness..."
+>
+> — Matthew 5:3-6 (The Message)

 Translation: blessed are the spiritually bankrupt, the honest grievers, the powerless, the desperate.

 The swamp is where the impostor dies.

 I thought that was tragedy.
 I didn't yet know it was mercy.

 **4. Why We Stay Stuck**